day8/re-frame/README.md

 Wait, what, how?

-Well, when a `computation` (block of code) dereferences one or more `ratoms`, it will be automatically re-run (recomputing a new retturn value) whenever any of these dereferenced `ratoms` change.
+Well, when a `computation` (block of code) dereferences one or more `ratoms`, it will be automatically re-run (recomputing a new return value) whenever any of these dereferenced `ratoms` change.

 To put it another way, a `reaction` 'notices' what `ratoms` are involved in the `computation` and will watch these `ratoms` and perform a re-computation whenever one of them changes.